Product Post, Sensor

 Ultrasonic Sensor Working Principle

 The ultrasonic sensor module is a circuit with four pins.
-To detect the transmitted signal, hold the Trig pin high for about 10 seconds.
+To detect the transmitted signal, hold the TRIG pin high for 10 seconds.
 On the other hand, the echo pin functions as the output pin.
 When the reflected signal arrives, it causes an output pulse, which the system converts into an electrical signal.
 The system then passes this signal on to a signal processing system.

 Ultrasonic Pulse Velocity Test for Concrete